EMSL-Computing/Pore2Chip/paper/paper.md

 While `Pore2Chip` does not control the shape of the solid space like sphere packing algorithms, it can be adjusted by altering overall micromodel properties, such as changing the number of pores or the micromodel size in pixels.
 `Pore2Chip` offers experimental design capabilities that cannot be achieved by existing software such as `epyc` [@Dobson2022].
 It is similar in spirit to `PoreSpy` [@Gostick2016], emphasizing quantitative analysis of porous media images.
-However, `Pore2Chip` provides better support and reproducibility for developing lab-on-chip experimental designs uniformly across different soil datasets with fast, reasonably accurate, first-order flow modeling capabilities.
+However, `Pore2Chip` provides better support and reproducibility for developing efficient lab-on-chip experimental designs uniformly across different soil datasets with fast, reasonably accurate, first-order flow modeling capabilities.
 Microscale experimental designs using printed `Pore2Chip`-based micromodels may target both abiotic and biotic processes and be integrated into modeling efforts such as fluid flow modeling, reactive transport modeling, and microbial activity simulations.

 ## Implementation details and support libraries